5mehulhelp5/MagentoExtensions/README.md

 2> Product Popularity :- Product Popularity is a magento extension and this extension will provide a frontend utility to show the product popularity in catalog page(category page), product page and product compare page etc

+3> Default Shipping On Cart :- Default Shipping On Cart is a magento extension and this extension will provide a frontend utility to show a by default shipping charge magento cart page.

 More comming soon.....